The Cambria

 Bridge

 The Menai Suspension Bridge is a suspension bridge spanning the Menai Strait between the island of Anglesey and the mainland of Wales.
-Designed by Thomas Telford and completed in 1826, it was the world's first major suspension bridge.
+Designed by Thomas Telford and completed in 1826, it was one of the world's first major suspension bridges, and second such bridge designed to carry vehicular traffic, after the Union Chain Bridge across the River Tweed.
 Menai Bridge is situated 730 feet south of The Cambria.

 Menai Heritage Bridges Exhibition